 For the first time in 15 years, the Swiss National Bank (SNB) has raised the key interest rate by half a percent point to -0.25 percent.
-The Federal Reserve and the European Central Bank (ECB) have also raised their key interest rates or have announced their intention to do so in the coming quarters due to the high inflation of recent months.
+The Federal Reserve and the European Central Bank (ECB) have also raised their key interest rates.
 Property owners are now wondering what impact this will have on their mortgage.
 We provide an overview of the most important issues related to the current rate rise.

 As a result of the sharp rise in global inflation and the rise in key interest rates, mortgage rates have risen to their highest level since 2011.
 This development is changing the demand for mortgages.
 Customers tend to opt for shorter terms when interest rates are high in order to benefit from lower finance charges for short-term mortgages.
 Demand for SARON mortgages has also increased.